Amir-Ahmad/hello-go/README.md

 # hello-go

-I'm using this to get familiar with goreleaser in combination with github actions for releasing go binaries + docker images.
+Minimal example of using Github actions with Goreleaser to build multi arch binaries once, and push to github + ghcr.